 Once a term we meet up to look at a particular topic of interest to the Messy Churches.
-Lucy Moore visited us in the late Spring 2017 to consider Messy Hospitality and Martyn Payne is helping us look at Messy Discipleship on Thursday 28 September.
+Lucy Moore visited us in the late Spring 2017 to consider Messy Hospitality and Martyn Payne helped us consider Messy Discipleship in the Autumn.

 Messy Church publishes a number of resources with the Bible Reading Fellowship (BRF), here are just a few of the latest publications.